 Benefits of sign-in fields

-- If you have multiple visitor types, you can configure different sign-in fields based on purpose of visit.
+If you have multiple visitor types, you can configure different sign-in fields based on the Visitor type.

 Types of sign-in fields

 Within Envoy Visitors, it’s important to know that there are a few different types of sign-in fields.

 This is a system-generated field that’s built into Envoy Visitors.
 It’s used to collect the visitor’s name.
 It does require a full name (i.e., the name must contain a space to designate first & last name have been provided).

 Information provided in this field is used to determine if the visitor has been invited or visited previously.
 Plus, the visitor’s name appears on the dashboard, in the NDA, on badges, and more.
 For these reasons, the “Your full name” field is always required.
 At this time, the name of this field will always appear as “Your full name” and cannot be edited.

 Your email address & Your phone number fields